Ken104-web/codewars-challenges/codility3/test.md

 N is an integer within the range [1..200,000];
 each element of array A is an integer within the range [−1..N-1];
 it will always be possible to construct the list and its length will be finite.
-In your solution, focus on correctness.
-The performance of your solution will not be the focus of the assessment.